Aashi24/shreyakr-portfolio/final_project_shreya.md

 ## Summary :

 ### "Plastic or Planet?
-The choice is easy but the change is challenging!"
+The choice is easy but change is the challenge!"

 For the final project I have chosen to focus on the problem of plastic pollution which prevails across our planet.
 I wish to convey the gravity of the problem to my audience by visualising and presenting data collected from reliable sources such as Nat Geo.
 Not only do I want to make people aware of the problem but also urge them to make small changes to their lifestyles that will contribute to the solution of this problem in a small but significant way.